 NYC is very strict about dogs entering eateries, with the exception being Boris & Horton, the city’s very first Department of Health-approved dog-friendly café!
 This establishment also hosts adoption events, so if you’re looking for a new friend, you can come for a bite and leave with a wag.

-Have no fear — there are other options for food-lovers in the city.
+Have no fear — there are other options for food-lovers planning to travel New York pet-in-tow.
 For a meal on the go, Quigley recommends the Poochini from Shake Shack.
 If you’re looking for a bit of ambiance, the glassed-in garden at The Park offers year-round comfort and easy access to the High Line.
 Similarly, i tre merli (formerly Revel) has a year-round garden featuring a retractable roof, exposed brick walls, and delicious pastas.
 The Upper West Side favorite Fred’s may not allow pets inside, but the owner will proudly display a photo of your dog if you bring one with you!
 Their motto is “Come!
 Sit!
 Stay!” and you and your dog are encouraged to do just that: stay, relax, and people-watch on the patio.
 Another classic sidewalk experience can be found at Barking Dog, which features a patio with a “dog bar” (a.k.a. water fountain) for all visiting dogs.

 Where to drink